When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 A total of 16 teams participate in League A, which means the vast majority of European nations do not have a chance to reach the Nations League Finals in any given season.
 The first step towards qualifying for the four-team tournament is therefore to win promotion to League A.

 The CONCACAF Nations League was also launched in 2019 and works in a similar way to UEFA’s version.
-Forty-one teams participated in the inaugural edition in 2019/20, which was won by the United States.
-They beat Mexico in the final match of the four-team Finals, with Honduras taking third place and Costa Rica finishing fourth.
+The Finals in that region will be contested by the United States, Mexico, Canada and Panama in June.

 The winners of the UEFA Nations League receive a trophy that weighs 7.5 kilograms and is made of sterling silver.
-The winners are additionally awarded €10.5m in prize money.
+The victors are additionally awarded €10.5m in prize money.

 Soccer fans based in the United States can watch the UEFA Nations League on fubo TV/Fox Sports.